yaromchikV/Bank/README.md

-# The program of banking service :: Course project (3rd semester)
+# The program of banking service

 * Programming language – C++/CLI
 * The application type is windowed